Papers

 3. Dataset Creation: The data collection process hinges on freely available web resources, highlighting an effective route to circumvent the expensive and time-consuming process of manual annotation.

-Future research could delve into the following areas:
+Future research could explore the following areas:

 • Extended Domains: Investigating the extension of this approach to other domains of web videos or even other forms of instructional media.